Nash-dc/Heart-Rate-Monior-based-on-RasberryPi-4B/README.md

-# Pulse-Fi: Contactless Heart Rate Monitoring with Wi-Fi CSI
+# Contactless Heart Rate Monitoring with Wi-Fi CSI

 This project reproduces **[Pulse-Fi](https://ieeexplore.ieee.org/abstract/document/11096342)** (*published on August 12, 2025*),
 a low-cost system for accurate, non-intrusive heart rate monitoring using